tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-Target card that shares a lane this card's <b>Spellcaster</b> may attack an additional time this turn.
+Target card that shares a field with this card's <b>Spellcaster</b> may attack an additional time this turn.
 <b>Spell, Rank 2:</b> <i>This card can only be played by the effect of a Spellcaster card.</i>
 <br>